 Robin said: “It’s an honour to have been selected as a prize winner for my large linocut, ‘The Pinnacles at Old Harry.’
 The standard of work was extremely high and I feel very privileged to have been able to show my work alongside such a wealth of talent.

-After graduating BA (Hons) Illustration at AUB in 2013, Robin has gone on to create prints for products, books, magazines such as The National Trust Magazine and a range of exhibitions, including Durlston Castle’s Jurassic Coast Solo Show and the Annual Society of Wood Engravers exhibition at North Wall Gallery in Oxford.
+After graduating from his BA (Hons) Illustration degree at AUB in 2013, Robin has gone on to create prints for products, books, magazines such as The National Trust Magazine and a range of exhibitions, including Durlston Castle’s Jurassic Coast Solo Show and the Annual Society of Wood Engravers exhibition at North Wall Gallery in Oxford.
 He was also recently commissioned to make a series of large scale prints for SAGA’s new liner ‘The Spirit of Discovery.’

 The couple, who won second and third at the Awards Ceremony at Poole Museum, met through their shared love of the south coast, and thought that it would be interesting to take part in the contest as competitors.

 Katy said: “I was delighted to have my drawing ‘Shell Bay’ selected amongst such stiff competition.
 I would like to extend my deepest thanks to the Dorset Art Prize and Poole Museum for their support and a wonderful exhibition and awards ceremony.”

 She added: “I adore creating finely detailed work responding to my home, and the ever-inspiring, south coast.
 The passion I have for my craft allows me to spend extra time and care on each piece, paying homage to the small details, and creating highly detailed works celebrating British nature and coastal treasures.”